saltyorg/docs/docs/reference/accounts.md

 **Note:** Having `{{user}}` in the path tells Ansible to fill in the username, automatically.
 You do not need to fill in your actual username.

+**Note**: There must always be a space betwen the key and the value in YAML files.  `key: value` NOT `key:value`

 ---

 - `downloads`: Where downloads go.

     - `nzbs`: Path for Usenet app downloads.

        - Default is `/mnt/unionfs/downloads/nzbs`.

        - Example: With the default path, NZBGet downloads would go to `/mnt/unionfs/downloads/nzbs/nzbget/completed` and SABnzbd downloads would go to `/mnt/unionfs/downloads/nzbs/sabnzbd/complete`.

     - `torrents`: Path for BitTorrent app downloads.

        - Default is `/mnt/unionfs/downloads/torrents`.

        - Example: With the default path, ruTorrent downloads would go to `/mnt/unionfs/downloads/torrents/rutorrent/completed`.